Can I use PowerMate with my favorite application?

 The Soft Power On feature of the PowerMate has been discontinued.

-Soft Power On was very cool, but it only worked on Macs that supported this feature and Apple has not included it on new Macs for a few years.
+Soft Power On was very cool, but it only worked on Macs that supported this feature and Apple has not included it on new Macs for many years.
 Since most people who bought the PowerMate for this feature were disappointed to find their Mac didn’t support it, we’ve chosen to remove the capability altogether.

 After installing, the PowerMate does not respond to commands.
 (Mac)